portworx/px-docs/knowledgebase/devicemapper.md

 keywords: portworx, px-developer, devicemapper
 sidebar: home_sidebar
 redirect_from: "/devicemapper-setup.html"
+meta-description: "Portworx recommends using devicemapper as the default graph driver for container images.
+Follow these instructions to setup Device Mapper for your distribution."
 ---
 Portworx recommends using devicemapper as the default graph driver for container images.